SAG Team

-SAG Team or Stop and Go Team, and later Gas Up Racing Team, was a motorcycle racing team from Spain, formerly competing in the Moto2 World Championship.
+SAG Team or Stop and Go Team, and later GasUP Racing Team, was a motorcycle racing team from United States and Spain, formerly competing in the Moto2 World Championship.

 History

 The team debuted in the 2006 season.
 At that time competing in the 250cc class with their riders Jordi Carchano and Fabricio Perren.
 The principal of this team is Edu Perales, who is Spanish.

 SAG Team rider, Luis Salom died an fatal accident during FP2 for the 2016 Catalan motorcycle Grand Prix.
 The team achieved its first and only victory in Moto2 class in 2020 Portuguese Grand Prix with Remy Gardner.

-On November 9, 2020 the team was launched in Jakarta and has teamed up with Indonesian racing team, Mandalika Racing Team to become one of the teams in the 2021.
+On November 9, 2020, the team was launched in Jakarta and has sponsorship from Indonesian racing team, Mandalika Racing Team in the 2021.
 Pertamina is the main sponsor of the team along with several Indonesian State-Owned Enterprises.
 This season, SAG fielded both of their riders, Bo Bendsneyder and Thomas Lüthi.

-In 2024, the team was renamed to Preicanos Racing Team after receiving investment from Preico Juridicios.
-Bo Bendsnyder was replaced by Dani Munoz after San Marino GP.
-There was a legal dispute between Edu Perales and the new owners at the end of season over the team licence and ownership, and the team, despite renamed to Gas Up Racing Team and ran under a new management, did not participate in the 2025 season.
+In 2024, the team was renamed to Preicanos Racing Team after receiving a title sponsorship from Preico Juridicios in between the season right after the Mugello round, the rebranding was announced.
+Bo Bendsneyder was replaced by Dani Munoz after San Marino GP.
+The sponsor did not honor the terms by end of season and defaulted on payments, which caused issues in the operations and the team did not participate in the 2025 and 2026 season.